jeju5/management/cs/aws/aws_developer.md

          * Install: Codedeploy agent copies the app revision files from temp location to correct location
          * AfterInstall: after Install
          * ApplicationStart: start app for new version deployment
-         * ValidateService: after app is started
+         * ValidateService: after app is started (last deployment lifecycle event where you can do something)

+         --------------------------deployment end--------------------------

          * BeforeAllowTraffic: Run tasks on instances before they are egistered from a load balancer
-         * AllowTraffic: register instances from a load balancer
+         * AllowTraffic: register instances from a load balancer (last!last! lifecycle that is reserved for code deploy)
          * AfterAllowTraffic: Run tasks on instances after they are registered from a load balancer
          ```
          ```